Sinicization of Tibet

 Monument to the Peaceful Liberation of Tibet, Potala Square, Lhasa in 2009 celebrating the People's Liberation Army entering Tibet, built just outside the protective zone and buffer zone of the World Heritage Site.

-The sinicization of Tibet includes the programs and laws of the Chinese Communist Party (CCP) to force cultural assimilation in Tibetan areas of China, including the Tibet Autonomous Region and the surrounding Tibetan-designated autonomous areas.
+The sinicization of Tibet includes the programs and laws of the Chinese government to force cultural assimilation in Tibetan areas of China, including the Tibet Autonomous Region and the surrounding Tibetan-designated autonomous areas.
 The efforts are undertaken by China in order to remake Tibetan culture into mainstream Chinese culture.

 The changes, which have been evident since the annexation of Tibet by the People's Republic of China in 1950–51, have been facilitated by a range of economic, social, cultural, religious and political changes that have been implemented in Tibet by the Chinese government.
 Critics cite the government-sponsored migration of large numbers of Han Chinese into the Tibet Autonomous Region, deemed Chinese settlements, as a major component of sinicization.
 Some academics have described it as a form of Han settler colonialism.

-According to the Central Tibetan Administration, the government of Tibet in exile, China's policy has allegedly resulted in the disappearance of elements of Tibetan culture; this policy has been called a "cultural genocide".
+According to the Central Tibetan Administration (CTA), the government of Tibet in exile, China's policy has allegedly resulted in the disappearance of elements of Tibetan culture; this policy has been called a "cultural genocide".
 The government in exile says that the policies intend to make Tibet an integral part of China and control desire for Tibetan self-determination.
 The 14th Dalai Lama and the Central Tibet Administration have characterized sinicization programs as genocide or cultural cleansing in the context of Tibet.

-The Chinese Communist Party and government claims that its policies have benefited Tibet, and it also claims that the cultural and social changes which have occurred in Tibet are consequences of modernization.
+The Chinese government claims that its policies have benefited Tibet, and it also claims that the cultural and social changes which have occurred in Tibet are consequences of modernization.
 According to the Chinese government, Tibet's economy has expanded; improved services and infrastructure have improved the quality of life of Tibetans, and the Tibetan language and culture have been protected.

 History

+Qing dynasty and the Republic of China

+Tibet has a complicated relationship with its neighbors, including China, especially during the Qing dyansty.
+After the Qing was overthrown in 1912 and before 1950, the area that corresponds to the modern-day Tibet Autonomous Region (TAR) was claimed by the Republic of China but operated as a de facto independent state unrecognized by other countries.
+It printed its own currency and postage and engaged in some forms of international relations but did not exchange ambassadors with other nations.
+The government in Lhasa controlled central Tibet (Ü-Tsang) and later western Kham.
+Amdo and other parts of Kham were either autonomous, allied with or ruled by the Chinese, or repeatedly changed hands.
+During the early 20th century, Chinese Muslim general Ma Bufang governed Qinghai and implemented policies of sinicization and Islamification in Tibetan areas, according to accusations made by Tibetans.
+Forced conversion and heavy taxes were reported under his rule.